ParadiseBotList/docs.paradisebots.net/docs/internal/librarys/javascript/index.md

 ## paradiseapi.js

-This is our official library used for interacting with the Paradise API.
+This is our official JavaScript Library used for interacting with the Paradise API.

 ---